zhfkt/ComplexCi/README.md

 data/networks/real4.csv
 ```

-* Compile the code according to the above instruction on windows/linux or just use the current binary file under windows in the Release zip
 * quickResult script: For the linux, users can execute the quickResult.sh under bin/ folder to get a quick result and wait until finish.
 The task will be completed in about 5 minutes in serveral million-scale networks on the 4-core machine.
 For the windows, users can execute the quickResult.cmd under x64/release/ folder and the cmd will pop up 8 separate consoles.
 Until these consoles all complete the algorithm, users are able to use the mergeResult.cmd to merge the 8 files into one result file.
 * bestResult script: For the linux, users are also able to execute the bestResult.sh under bin/ folder to get the best result but it will take nearly 8 hours to complete the whole algorithm for all datasets.
 For the windows, users can execute bestResult.cmd to get a best result, but which will take longer time than linux version because it is not implemented in parallel for 8 datasets.
 * Output results will be in a folder under data/networks/results/ for both windows and linux